 There are several essential oils that are often used in cellulite massage.
 Peppermint, lavender, and eucalyptus are commonly added to creams to help stimulate fat cells.

-With dietary changes, regular cellulite massage, and using specialized creams and essential oils, you could see some dramatic results.
+With dietary changes, regular cellulite massage, and using specific essential oils, you could see some dramatic results.